 The CPPA is a first-of-its-kind state agency that will be taking over most of the CCPA enforcement and rulemaking responsibilities from the California Attorney General.
-The agency’s board members have already been appointed, and by July 1, 2022, it will issue final regulations for the CPRA.
+The agency’s board members have already been appointed, staff has been hired, and it is working on new regulations.
 On July 1, 2023, enforcement activities will begin.

 Here are some of the agency’s most important features and how it will likely affect enforcement of the privacy law in the future.